This post may contain affiliate links. Please read my Disclosure Statement for more info.

 I give Girl, Wash Your Face 4.5 stars.
 It is actually the first “self improvement” book I’ve ever finished!
 Do you have a favorite one?

 Check out the Recommendations page to find more products I love and find out how you can get them for free or discounted!
 CarlaDaisy.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-CarlaDaisy.com is also an affiliate for FabFitFun.
+CarlaDaisy.com is also an affiliate for ShopStyle and FabFitFun.
 All opinions are my own, and I would only recommend products I actually like.